Fannie Brown Patrick

-Fannie Brown Patrick (August 29, 1864 - October 8, 1939) was a musician and leader in civic and social affairs.
+Fannie Brown Patrick (née Fannie Washington Brown; August 29, 1864 – October 8, 1939) was a musician and leader in civic and social affairs.

 Early life

-Fannie Brown was born in Fairfield, Iowa, on August 29, 1864, the daughter of Isaac Harrington Brown (1822-1901) and Sarah Ellen Fee (1826-1901).
-She had two siblings: Fred P. Brown (1867-1950) and Prudence M. Harrington (1870-1918).
+Fannie Brown was born in Fairfield, Iowa, on August 29, 1864, the daughter of Isaac Harrington Brown (1822–1901) and Sarah Ellen Fee (1826–1901).
+She had eleven siblings – five sisters, including Maude Prudence Brown Harrington (1817–1918), and six brothers, including Fred Porter Brown (1867–1950).

+Fannie Brown Patrick lived at Fremont and Wood River, Nebraska, then, in 1902, moved to Reno.

 Career

 Fannie Brown Patrick was a music teacher and one of the organizers of the Nevada Musical Club and acted on several occasions as chairman of music week.

 She was active in civic work: she was the chairman of the Council of Education of the YWCA; she was past president of the State Federation of Women's Clubs of Nevada; she was trustee and secretary of Southside Irrigating Canal Co.

-She was a charter member of the Twentieth Century Club (for which she served several time as secretary and was the club parliamentarian for 20 years) and the State Farm Bureau, and was president of the Hillcrest Chapter of Delphian Society.
+Patrick was a charter member of the Twentieth Century Club (for which she served several time as secretary and was the club parliamentarian for 20 years) and the State Farm Bureau, and was president of the Hillcrest Chapter of Delphian Society.

 She was instrumental in founding a number of Reno institutions.
 Prominent in politics of the State, Patrick was active for many years in affairs of the Democratic party and she was member of the National Committee woman of the Nevada Democratic Party.

-She was a member of the Daughters of the American Revolution, the Trinity Episcopal Church and the Guild Society and other groups.
+Patrick was a member of the Daughters of the American Revolution, the Trinity Episcopal Cathedral and the Guild Society and other groups.